andrey-sys/Myfitnesspal/ReadMe.md

  - Chrome browser
  - FireFox browser
  - Edge browser latest version
- - Make clone from the repository
+ - Make clone of the code from the repository

-  After getting of the all stuff, check your installation by CMD,

-  for example:

-     C:\Users\Andrew>allure  --version
-     2.13.0

-     C:\Users\Andrew>java -version
-     java version "1.8.0_211"
+ - Save project on your device locally
+ - Cell phone(SAMSUNG Galaxy A8 2018 SM-A530F)or any other Android device,
+      cable DATA
+ - Download Jenkins.war file

+  **Check the proper installation of all requirements**

  ## Usage

   ***
-  To run all those tests with maven, after cloning this repo on your device, navigate to your directory folder and open it in powerShell or CMD or in terminal of your IDE, than type in command line:

-     mvn compile

-   and hit enter, and then type in command line

-     mvn test
+   This project have two main executable Classes MobileMyfitnesspalTests and WebMyfitnesspalTests.
+To run all those tests with maven, I'm using XML files ExecuteMobile.xml & ExecuteWeb.xml.
+For executing ExecuteMobile.xml file you must install Appium Studio first.
+Download and install from Play Store MyFitnessPal App.
+Initiate the Developer mode on your device.
+   Ensure the right connection to the Appium Studio with your phone, the Appium Studio must be open all the time, when you performing the execution of mobile app.
+So after this you are ready to full execution of the tests.
+   For executing ExecuteWeb.xml file, and after it, ExecuteMobile.xml, or on the contrary with XML files, you can do next:

+     Hold mouse on one of this files and click rigth mouse button, in the list choose:
+     Run 'C:/Your/Path/ExecuteWeb.xml
-  and hit enter.
-Now you can see the execution of those tests.
+     and hit enter button and you will see the execution has begun.
-  You also can perform next command in your cmd:

-     mvn clean install
+   I integrate ***Jenkins*** in my project, it is a free source that can handle
+    any kind of build or continuous integration.
+So to launch with Jenkins you must download it, and install it locally with special key.
+    After proper installing you need to launch it locally next way:

+       Open your folder that contain Jenkins file with CMD and type:
+       C:\Automation> java -jar jenkins.war --httpPort=9090
+       *you can choose any free port you want, and hit enter button.

+   After a few seconds you will see that Jenkins is started.
+   Open your web browser

   The command also will give you the same result.
 Be sure of proper cloning of the code to right location, to avoid of mistakes.